This post may contain affiliate links. See our disclosure policy.

-This Creamy Cajun Shrimp Pasta reminds me of the delicious food we ate on my husband’s work conference in New Orleans last fall.
-There are so many yummy cajun/creole recipes that are unique to that area that I am dying to learn how to cook.
+This Cajun Shrimp Pasta reminds me of the delicious food we ate in New Orleans last fall.
+There are so many yummy Cajun/Creole recipes that are unique to that area that I am dying to learn how to cook.
 I keep kicking myself that I didn’t buy a cookbook while I was there.
-I guess I am just going to have to go back!
+I am just going to have to go back!

 - At the fish market, fresh shrimp should be stored in or on ice.